Cat Not Peeing? Or Not Pooping? Emergency Signs Every Owner Must Know

 4.2) Red flags for “not pooping” (needs same-day evaluation)

-• Repeated vomiting, refusal to eat, or significant lethargy
+• Repeated vomiting, refusal to eat, or marked lethargy

 • Straining with no stool plus vomiting or obvious distress